 Although the paper is an old read, it is worth reading even now.

 Some of the key points worth noting from the paper include:

-- Enterprise risk management and supporting technology solutions help organisations deal with business uncertainty and the associated risk and opportunity.
-Organisations are better placed to manage unexpected outcomes and reduce the impact of risk events when they do occur.
+- Enterprise risk management and supporting technology solutions help organizations deal with business uncertainty and the associated risk and opportunity.
+Organizations are better placed to manage unexpected outcomes and reduce the impact of risk events when they do occur.

-1. Align the organisation’s risk appetite with. business objectives.
+- Align the organization’s risk appetite with. business objectives.

-5. Enhance the rigour of the organisation’s risk-response decisions.
+- Enhance the rigour of the organization’s risk-response decisions.

-6. Proactively seize on the opportunities presented to the organisation.
+- Proactively seize on the opportunities presented to the organization.

-7. Improve the effectiveness of the organisation’s capital deployment.
+- Improve the effectiveness of the organization’s capital deployment.